 Monday through Saturday we perform in the Town Square Shoot Out, croon your favorite Westerns in our Saddle Rock Saloon, and go on to perform in a fully staged professional Western comedy.
 Rated top attraction in Jackson Hole by Trip Advisor in 2016 come visit us to see what all the buzz is about!

 Featured on Food Network’s Diners, Drive-Ins and Dives, and including a game room for kids, 40 televisions for sports fans and an array of food options, “the Winder” — as it’s known among locals — is a sure hit for lunch, dinner or a snack.
 The extensive bar offers 30 beers on tap and a comprehensive menu that will give you so many choices that you may not be able to narrow them down.
 So don’t.
 Share a few plates of appetizers, such as pot stickers, hot wings or a sidewinders pretzel.
-Or opt to build your own whole or slices of pizza (the carne asada is to-die-for).
-The menu offers 12 burgers plus a build-your-own option.
-Try the barbecue burger with onion slivers, barbecue sauce and Swiss cheese.
+Then try a burger or perhaps a steak from the new custom steak menu.
+Options include tri-tip, New York or skirt steak and your choice of topping and sauce.
+If you are in the mood for pizza, opt to build your own whole or slices of pizza (the carne asada is to die for).
 Swing by during the big game, prepare for a party and pick your seats carefully based on your favorite team’s fans.

 In a town that’s oddly obsessed with margaritas (spicy margs, anyone?), there might be no better combination of taste and views than a blackberry margarita from Deadman’s Bar at Signal Mountain Lodge.
 The lodge, located on the shores of Jackson Lake in Grand Teton National Park, strives to be the one stop shop for visitors to the park.
 However, if you’re not looking for an all inclusive package, it’s well worth it to at least stop in for a bite to eat at the Trapper Grill and take in the views of Jackson Lake and the Tetons.